 Nitrogen Fertilizer Partnership Credit Facility.
 On April 13, 2011, CRNF, as borrower, and the Nitrogen Fertilizer Partnership, as guarantor, entered into a credit facility (the "Nitrogen Fertilizer Partnership credit facility") with a group of lenders including Goldman Sachs Lending Partners LLC, as administrative and collateral agent.
 The Nitrogen Fertilizer Partnership credit facility includes a term loan facility of \$125.0 million and a revolving credit facility of \$25.0 million with an uncommitted incremental facility of up to \$50.0 million.
-There is no scheduled amortization and the Nitrogen Fertilizer Partnership credit facility is available to finance on-going working capital, capital expenditures, letter of credit issuances and the general needs of CRNF.
+There is no scheduled amortization and the Nitrogen Fertilizer Partnership credit facility matures in April 2016.
+The Nitrogen Fertilizer Partnership credit facility is available to finance ongoing working capital, capital expenditures, letter of credit issuances and the general needs of CRNF.